Section 4: Parole board; members; appointment and term; chairman; powers and duties; salaries

 Section 4.
-There shall be in the department, but not subject to its jurisdiction, a parole board, consisting of seven members, to be appointed by the governor, with the advice and consent of the council, for terms of five years.
+There shall be in the department, but not subject to its jurisdiction, a parole board, consisting of seven members, 1 of whom shall at all times have experience in forensic psychology, to be appointed by the governor, with the advice and consent of the council, for terms of five years.
 The governor may, with the advice and consent of the council, remove members from the board for cause, upon a written certification of such cause; provided, that such member shall have the right to notice and the opportunity for a public hearing before the council relative to such removal.

 The governor shall designate one of the members as chairman, said member to serve as chairman at the will of the governor.
 The chairman shall be the executive and administrative head of said board, shall have the authority and responsibility of directing assignments of members of said board and shall be the appointing and removing authority for parole agents and other members of the parole staff.
 In the case of the absence or disability of the chairman, the governor may designate one of the members to act as chairman during such absence or disability.